Responding to issues

 The death of a student is always a sensitive and difficult matter, so it’s important that we follow University guidance to make sure the appropriate steps are taken.

 - A clear statement of responsibilities and actions

 - Key Contacts

-- List of colleagues who are automatically notified of a student death, once it has been verified.
+- A list of colleagues who are automatically notified of a student death, once it has been verified.

-If you, or any of your colleagues have been affected by the death of a student, you can get support from the Counselling and Mental Health Services.
+If you, or any of your colleagues have been affected by the death of a student, you can get support from the Counselling and Mental Health Service.

 The University has particular legal responsibilities around disability.
 These means that if a student discloses a disability to you, or if you become aware that they might have a disability, you must offer them a referral to the Disability Advisory and Support Service (DASS).

-Students who have declared a disability will be given a support plan, and each school has a disability coordinator who is the main link between you and DASS.
+Students who have declared a disability will be given a support plan, and each school has a disability coordinator who is the main link between the student and DASS.